PrefectHQ/prefect/docs/concepts/deployments-ux.md

         work_queue_name: tertiary-queue
 ```

-This file has three deployment declarations, each referencing a different flow in the project.
+This file has three deployment declarations, each referencing a different flow.
 Each deployment declaration has a unique `name` field and can be deployed individually by using the `--name` flag when deploying.

 For example, to deploy `deployment-1` we would run: